Rosanfoppen/wheelchair-design-platform/README.md

 Download our folder from github: wheelchair-design-platform/wheelchair:

  1. Connect Arduino to laptop
- 2. Upload IMU_arduino_code.ino file to the Arduino Mega.
+ 2. Upload FSR_read.ino file to the Arduino Mega.
  3. Install dependencies (using dependencies.pdf) to set up the communication
  4. Upload IMU_arduino_code.ino file to the Blue Feather.
  5. Connect Raspberry to laptop